9 tips to help prevent identity theft and bring peace of mind

 • Enroll in credit monitoring: Monitor your credit reports, and check for any new accounts you don’t recognize.
 The company responsible for exposing your information may offer free credit monitoring for which you can enroll.

-Identity theft can happen to anyone, but knowing how to better protect yourself from identity theft with these tips can help you stay safe.
+Identity theft can happen to anyone, but knowing how to better protect yourself from identity theft with these tips can help you stay safer.
 Avoid becoming an easy target by keeping an eye on your personal data and knowing when to take action.

 This content does not constitute legal, tax, accounting, financial, investment, or mental health advice.
 You are encouraged to consult with competent legal, tax, accounting, financial, investment, or mental health professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.